tylerlrhodes/blog2/content/posts/clojure-sequences.md

 provide an implementation of the necessary interface.

-Scheme, as shown in the book 'The Structure and Interpretation of Computer Programs,' provides *cons*, *car* and *cdr* to compose pairs, which can be combined to build data structures.
-In fact these primitives are used to build all of the data structures represented in SICP.
+Scheme, as shown in the book 'The Structure and Interpretation of Computer Programs' (SICP), provides *cons* to build up pairs, which can be combined to build data structures.
+It then provides *car* and *cdr* to access the first and second items in the pair respectively.
+These primitives are used to build all of the data structures represented in SICP.

 One of the structures which can be built in Scheme with pairs is that of a sequence -- an ordered collection of objects.
 SICP goes on to